Sterbinszky

-DJ sTERBInszky (born: Károly Sterbinszky, November 10, 1972) is a Hungarian DJ.
+DJ sTERBInszky (born: Károly Sterbinszky, 10, November 1972) is a Hungarian DJ.

+Biography

-Sterbinszky got his start at age 16 becoming resident DJ of several small clubs.
-Five years later he won the Hungarian Disco Mix Club Competition of 1993.
+Sterbinszky started to make music at around the age of 16, becoming a significant DJ of several smaller clubs.
+Five years later, in 1993 he won the Hungarian Disco Mix Club Competition.
 Proving his technical proficiency behind the turntables, the award earned him wider recognition and new opportunities within the Hungarian club entertainment industry.
 Aside from regular performances at a number of high-profile venues, he also promoted and organized major club events such as SkyLight and Hype Holiday House.

-Late 1998 saw the release of his acclaimed debut recording, a dance mix compilation of club favorites titled, Hits Form Club E-Play.
-The album’s breakthrough success - partly due to an effective promotional marketing campaign - garnered him nationwide following, establishing Sterbinszky as a professional recording artist, producer and performer at the forefront of Hungary’s dance club industry.
-Media heralding Sterbinszky as the nation’s first “star DJ”, a number of successful tours followed with sold-out performances and various organized party events at popular club venues.
+In late 1998 he had released his acclaimed debut recording, a dance mix compilation of club favourites titled, Hits Form Club E-Play.
+The album’s breakthrough success - partly due to an effective promotional marketing campaign - garnered him nationwide recognition and following establishing Sterbinszky as a professional recording artist, producer and performer at the forefront of Hungary’s dance club industry.
+Media heralding Sterbinszky as the nation’s first “star DJ”, a number of successful tours followed with sold-out performances and various organised party events at popular club venues.

+A sophomore follow-up was released in June of 1999 titled Egy Nyár a Flörtben.
+The dance mix compilation became an instant critical and commercial success further solidifying Sterbinszky’s mainstream popularity.
+The album documented a catalog of club hits during Sterbinszky’s tenure as house DJ of the Friday night PlayMate party series held at Flört Dance Club, Siófok.